binhduong85/atm0s-reverse-proxy/README.md

     - Proxy with relay over node2 -> node1:
     http://a5fae3d220cb062c5aed9bd57d82f226.local.ha.8xff.io:11002

-    Note that above url only can access in same machine.
+    Note that the above url only can access in same machine.

 ## Contributing